kach/nearley/README.md

 }
 ```

+### Catching errors

+If there are no possible parsings, nearley will throw an error whose `offset`
+property is the index of the offending token.

+## Tools

+As mentioned above, nearley ships with a host of tools.

-## Exploring a parser interactively
+### nearley-test: Exploring a parser interactively

 A global install of nearley provides `nearley-test`, a simple command-line tool
 you can use to inspect what a parser is doing.
 You input a generated